pkshahid/Python-Text-to-Speech/README.md

 2. apt-get install mpg321.

 How to use:
-1. Add input text you want to convert in to speech as text="Your text" at the starting of program.
+1. Run python main.py in your terminal
-2. save the file.
+2. Input the text you want to convert to speech
-3. run python main.py  in your terminal.
+All Done! :)